platformsh/platformsh-docs/docs/src/languages/nodejs/_index.md

 ## Usage example

-To use Node.js on Platform.sh and Node.js together, configure the `.platform.app.yaml` file with a few key settings, as described here (a complete example is included at the end).
+To use Node.js on Platform.sh and Node.js together, configure the `.platform.app.yaml` file with a few key settings (a complete example is included at the end).

 ### 1. Specify the version